Unlocking Doping Effects on Altermagnetism in MnTe: Emergence of Quasi-altermagnetism: Results and analysis

 \subsection{Anomalous Hall effect in \text{MnTe} with paired non-magnetic atom substitutions}

+The anomalous Hall effect (AHE) is a phenomenon that arises due to broken TRS and strong SOC.
+With the inclusion of SOC, altermagnets can exhibit AHC as the TRS is broken.
+However, the existence of AHE in altermagnets is not inherently guaranteed since it crucially depends on the orientation of the N\'eel vector and MSG symmetry associated with that orientation~\cite{betancourt2023spontaneous}.
+Hexagonal MnTe is one of the prominent altermagnetic materials in which AHE is both theoretically predicted and experimentally observed~\cite{betancourt2023spontaneous,devaraj2024interplay}.
+In this section, we investigate AHE in MnTe and how it is modified by chemical doping.

+In pristine MnTe, a finite AHC is obtained when N\'eel vector lies in the basal plane, orienting 30\textdegree~ from crystal $a$-axis~\cite{betancourt2023spontaneous,devaraj2024interplay}.
+The corresponding MSG in this configuration ($Cm'c'm$, No.~63.462) allows a hall vector in the $z$-direction, resulting a finite $\sigma_{xy}$ component.
+Interestingly, chemical doping does not suppress AHE in the in-plane N\'eel vector orientation.
+Although MSG of doped system differs from that of pristine, in all doped configuration symmetries allowing Hall vector present.
+A detailed symmetry based analysis about AHE when N\'eel vector orients in-plane is given in the Appendix~\ref{APPX_inplane_AHC_SYM}.

-The existence of AHC in altermagnets is not inherently guaranteed and depends on the orientation of the N\'eel vector.
-In hexagonal MnTe, when the magnetization is aligned along the $c$-axis, AHC is suppressed due to the presence of symmetry operations such as $C^{\pm}_{3z}$ and in-plane two-fold rotations $C_{210}$ and $C_{120}$ within the MSG $P6_3'/m'm'c$ (No.194.268)~\cite{devaraj2024interplay}.
-In this section, we investigate the potential for generating a non-zero AHC in MnTe through doping-induced symmetry breaking, based on general symmetry analysis.
-For a single dopant substitution, or a pair atom substitution with MSG $P\bar{6}^\prime m^\prime2$ (No.187.211), the symmetries that prohibit AHC are retained.
-However, for other pair doping configurations, with reduced MSG $P\bar{3}m'1$ (No.164.89), a Hall pseudovector along the $c$-axis becomes symmetry-allowed, as the orthogonal rotation axes combined with time-reversal symmetry ($\tau C_{2x}$, $\tau C_{2y}$) leave it invariant.
-In lower-symmetry structures with MSGs $Fm'm'2$ (No.42.222) and $Pm'm'2$ (No.25.60), the presence of the $C_{2z}$ symmetry operation enforces the vanishing of AHC components $\sigma_{yz}$ and $\sigma_{xz}$, while imposing no constraints on $\sigma_{xy}$.
-On the other hand, the lowest-symmetry and the most probable configuration with MSG $C2'/m'2$ (No.12.62) lacks any pure rotational symmetry and retains only the combined symmetry operation $\tau C_{2y}$, which permits non-zero components $\sigma_{yz}$ and $\sigma_{xy}$.
+When the N\'eel vector is oriented in the out-of-plane direction, pristine MnTe does not exhibit AHE.
+In this configuration, AHC is symmetry-forbidden due to the presence of operations such as the three-fold rotations $C^{\pm}_{3z}$ and in-plane two-fold rotations $C_{210}$ and $C_{120}$ consistent with MSG $P6_3'/m'm'c$ (No.~194.268).
+Similar to the pristine case, MnTe with either a single (non-magnetic) substitution or a pair (non-magnetic) substitution configuration with MSG $P\bar{6}^\prime m^\prime2$ (No.~187.211) does not exhibit AHE.
+It is because the symmetry operations that prohibit AHE remain preserved in these configurations.
+However, in the other pair doping configurations with reduced symmetry, AHE becomes symmetry allowed, leading to a finite AHE.
+For the pair doped configuration with MSG $P\bar{3}m'1$ (No.~164.89), a Hall pseudo-vector along the $c$-axis becomes symmetry-allowed, as the orthogonal rotation axes combined with TRS ($\tau C_{2x}$, $\tau C_{2y}$) leave it invariant.
+In lower-symmetry structures with MSGs $Fm'm'2$ (No.~42.222) and $Pm'm'2$ (No.~25.60), the presence of the $C_{2z}$ symmetry operation enforces the vanishing of AHC components $\sigma_{yz}$ and $\sigma_{xz}$, while imposing no constraints on $\sigma_{xy}$.
+On the other hand, the lowest-symmetric and the most probable configuration with MSG $C2'/m'$ (No.~12.62) lacks any pure rotational symmetry and retains only the combined symmetry operation $\tau C_{2y}$, which allows non-zero components $\sigma_{yz}$ and $\sigma_{xy}$.